Oldham had 310 cases per 100,000 persons for the week ending Oct21

 On July 19th all legal restrictions remaining for 'lockdown' conditions ended. (...more)

 The Delta variant resulted in a large upturn in cases which may now have peaked and the new normal seems to be within a range of 90-120 new cases per day.

 It should be noted that while no longer legally mandated most large stores & supermarkets will still require the wearing of face-covering inside, it's their choice and it makes sense.
 Meanwhile vaccinations and testing continue with 75% of Oldham adults having received 1 vaccination jab and 59% having received 2.

-On 12th April we left a National Lockdown, with non-essential shops, hairdressers and Pubs, Restaurants now open for outside dining, with other restrictions to be phased out over April-July if things go well.
+On 12th April we left a full National Lockdown, with non-essential shops, hairdressers and Pubs & Restaurants then open for outside dining, with other restrictions due to be phased out over April-June.

 Lockdowns were imposed due to the dramatic increase in cases occuring across the country for example during Oct-Nov 2020 and this is again the case.
 The effect of the last lockdown can be seen in the reduction of new cases during October and the consquent slowing of rate of increase in the total number of cases from mid-november.
 After a bump following the xmas-new year we can see reduction in cases, both due to the lockdown and as the effect of vaccination kicks in towards the end of February.

 Since April 2020 Oldham has recorded a total of 41,427 cases of the Covid-19 virus.

 Sources NHS & Public Health England, ONS & BBC